Providers Professional Learning

 March Focus: Understanding ARM Requirements

 March is dedicated to awareness and preparation.
-Approved providers, hosts, and instructors are strongly encouraged to take time this month to carefully read and understand the ARM requirements for professional development, as these rules form the foundation of both the new system and the PDU approval process.
+Hosts, instructors, and users are encouraged to review the ARM requirements for professional development, as these rules form the foundation of both the new system and the PDU approval process.

-In particular, providers should review ARM 10.55.714, which outlines the criteria professional learning must meet to qualify for PDUs.
-These requirements define expectations related to structure, purpose, alignment to P–12 education, and provider responsibility for issuing OPI PDU certificates.
+In particular, review ARM 10.55.714, which outlines the criteria professional learning must meet to qualify for PDUs.
+These requirements define expectations related to structure, purpose, alignment to P–12 education, and responsibility for issuing OPI PDU certificates.

 A clear understanding of these rules is essential for continued compliance and successful use of the new system.

-Additional information and resources will be shared monthly to support providers through this transition.
-If you are not currently on our mailing list, please email us at OPIPDUPS@mt.gov with your name, email address, and the name of your organization, and we will add you to our list, so you are sure to get the monthly updates and action items.
+Additional information and resources will be shared monthly to support this transition.
+To join the mailing list, email OPIPDUPS@mt.gov with your name, email address, and organization.

 Professional learning for educators in the state of Montana should follow certain guidelines and standards.
 The guidance and standards below can help providers understand professional learning requirements.